home-assistant/data.home-assistant/docs/data_events.md

 ### Finding the state for `state_changed` events

-The new state and old state can for a `state_changed` event can be found by joining the `states` table.
+The new state and old state for a `state_changed` event can be found by joining the `states` table.

 ```sql
 SELECT * FROM events LEFT JOIN states as new_states ON events.event_id = new_states.event_id LEFT JOIN states as old_states ON new_states.old_state_id = old_states.state_id where events.event_type = 'state_changed'